Why Does My Air Conditioner Smell Bad?

 The truth is, most of the time if your AC smells foul, there is something wrong.
 Your HVAC system conditions the air in your home by filtering it and removing heat and humidity.

 A clean air conditioner that is functioning correctly should not produce a foul odor.
-If anything, the air coming out of AC vents should smell similar or better than the air in your home.
+If anything, the air coming out of AC vents should smell similar to or better than the air in your home.

 How Can You Identify Different Air Conditioner Smells?